-Your office may have plenty of desks, chairs and computers but you’ll agree that doesn’t mean the layout and floor plan is designed to generate the highest possible level of productivity.
+Your office may have plenty of desks, chairs and computers but, as you’ll agree, that doesn’t mean the layout and floor plan are designed for the greatest possible level of productivity.

-Having enough equipment and access to clean restrooms is important but a cool office layout that really works isn’t something you just pick up at an office supply store like Staples or Office Max.
+A productive office layout that helps everyone get their jobs done isn’t something you just pick up at an office supply store like Staples or Office Max.
 A well-planned office space isn’t a commodity—it’s unique to your work environment and what you want to achieve.

 Before looking at the elements that create a favorable place to work, consider why you want to plan your office layout.

 Here’s an easy hint.

 - Question: Who comes into work each day?